yast/yast-installation/doc/control-file.md

 *Hardware* and the initial *Installation* proposal.

-If you want for some reason to add or modify a proposal, which is discourged because of configuration dependencies, then this would be possible using the control file.
+If you want for some reason to add or modify a proposal, which is discouraged because of configuration dependencies, then this would be possible using the control file.